Accidents and injuries

 All dogs need a warmup and cool-down period before and after they have been exercised.
 Puppies, older dogs, and those with existing medical conditions need a slower pace of play to help reduce the risk of injuries or worsening an existing condition.

-Exercising young dogs can be increased as they grow which helps promote healthy bone, muscle and joint development.
+Exercise for young dogs can be increased as they grow which helps promote healthy bone, muscle and joint development.

 Controlling your dog